Single Embryo Transfer (SET)

 Single Embryo Transfer (SET) is a procedure in which a single, high-quality embryo is selected and transferred into the uterus, with the help of Pre-Implantation Genetic Testing for Aneuploidy (PGT-A).

-Chance of Twins/Triplets with Single Embryo Transfer
+Why Choose Single Embryo Transfer

 Single Embryo Transfer Research